 02. CMYK | Color Models

-CMYK’s subtractive color model gets its hues by subtracting light from the original one.
+The CMYK model is subtractive—it creates color by removing light reflected off a surface.
 CMYK is an abbreviation for cyan, magenta, yellow, and black and is commonly used during physical printing.

 The name derives from the fact that to get to white, you must remove hues.
-Adding more shades brings you closer to black since the inverse is true as well.
+Adding more ink brings you closer to black—the opposite of how light-based models behave.

 When you visualize CMYK as a series of matching integers, it makes things a lot clearer.
-CMYK uses a 0 to 100 scale.
-With these values, you get black.
+When all four CMYK values are at 100, the result is rich black.
 However, if the sum of the four hues is 0, you’ll get pure white.

 Color Palettes

 So far, we’ve looked at the many different ways a color may appear and learned about the color models.
-We’ve arrived at the most exciting phase of the process: creating color palettes!
+Now let’s explore one of the most exciting parts: building color palettes!

 A color palette is a collection of colors that designers may draw from when creating an interface.
 Adobe color gradient offers a huge source of selection.
 Color palettes, when applied appropriately, establish the visual basis of your brand, assist in remaining consistent, and make your user interface attractive and pleasurable to use.

 When it comes to digital design, the most frequent way color palettes are utilized is as a collection of HEX codes.
 HEX codes tell a computer what hexadecimal value should be used to represent a specific hue.
-Most computer color palettes in the 1990s only included eight colors.
-Designers may now pick from a broader range of color schemes thanks to the color wheel.
+Back in the 1990s, digital color palettes were limited to just eight basic colors.
+Unlike in the past, today’s designers have access to a much wider range of colors through the Adobe Color Wheel.

 A. Color Schemes